gjolly/proposed-package-testing/README.md

 sudo ./target/release/proposed_package_testing ./ubuntu-24.04-server-cloudimg-amd64.img walinuxagent
 ```

+Features:
+ * install a package from the proposed pocket, use `--proposed`
+ * build a ready-to-import LXD tarball with `--lxd`

 This will produce two files:
  * a new QCOW2 images
  * a `metadata.yaml` required to import the image in LXD.